AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_ML_Dynamic_Threshold.md

 📊 no drifting
 📊 automatic adaptation to volume changes
 📊 GUI always reflects the true ML threshold
-📊 AdBuster ML continues to operate exactly as before — now with a smarter threshold
+📊 AdBuster PRO continues to operate exactly as before — now with a smarter threshold

 ---